 The reference periods of the Finnish survey follow mainly the general protocol for EU-SILC with minor differences.
-The income reference period of the EU-SILC 2016 is the calendar year 2015.
+The income reference period of the EU-SILC 2015 is the calendar year 2014.
 Most income variables were collected from registries and refer to this period, i.e. the twelve month period before the survey year.
-The interview information was collected during January-May 2016.
+The interview information was collected during January-May 2015.
 The reference period of the income variables and the period of socio-demographic and labour characteristics are thus different.
 However, the Finnish data collecting principle diverges from general EU-SILC instructions and the relevant interview information refers also to the end of income reference period (e.g. labour activity status).
-More information is available at the Final Quality Report relating to the Finnish EU-SILC 2016 (Statistics Finland 2018).
+More information is available at the section 5.3.2 at the Final Quality Report relating to the Finnish EU-SILC 2015 (Statistics Finland 2017).